realworldocaml/book/en/04-lists-options-and-patterns.md

 cell...)_

 Lists are ubiquitous in OCaml programs.
-They are easy to use and reasonably efficient for small lists, but large lists can have significant performance problems.
+They are easy to use and reasonably efficient, but large lists can sometimes have performance problems.
 The issue is that lists are formed from separately allocated cons-cells.
 This has space overhead because each value in the list is paired with a pointer to the rest of the list.
 The separate allocation also reduces locality, so it can result